tum-pbs/pbdl-book/physicalloss.md

 ## Summary so far

 The approach above gives us a method to include physical equations into DL learning as a soft-constraint.
-Typically, this setup is suitable for _inverse_ problems, where we have certain measurements or observations that we wish to find a solution of a model PDE for.
-Because of the high expense of the reconstruction (to be demonstrated in the following), the solution manifold typically shouldn't be overly complex.
-E.g., it is difficult to capture a wide range of solutions, such as the previous supervised airfoil example, in this way.
+Typically, this setup is suitable for _inverse problems_, where we have certain measurements or observations for which we want to find a PDE solution.
+Because of the high cost of the reconstruction (to be demonstrated in the following), the solution manifold typically shouldn't be overly complex.
+E.g., it is difficult to capture a wide range of solutions, such as with the previous supervised airfoil example, in this way.